 Abstentions, blank and mutilated votes are not taken into account (both in the numerator and denominator).

 10.2 The election of members of the Board is decided by a simple majority of the votes of the members present or represented.

-10.4 The Director General shall keep a register of all decisions taken at the General Assembly.
+10.4 The decisions taken by the General Assembly are recorded in minutes that are sent to all members after the meeting.
+The Director General shall keep a register of all decisions taken at the General Assembly.
 This register shall be held at the Association’s headquarters.

 11.1 The ordinary General Assembly shall be held once a year, under the chairmanship of the President of the Association.
 The convening must be arranged in writing.

 11.2 The President is obliged to convene an extraordinary General Assembly if at least one fifth of the full members request this.